• Trail use during daylight hours only, dawn to dusk.

 • Hydrate before any physical activity and check your bike before starting so you don’t have to be rescued by others.

 The River Trail has been a planned concept in Kerrville since the 1970's and we are proud to see it come to fruition.

-The River Trail is a day use 10' wide walking and biking trail for public use, which will be an integral part of the city's parks system.
-It is a 5-mile long trail along the Guadalupe River, with trailheads located at Kerrville-Schreiner Park, G Street, Lehmann & Monroe Park, Louise Hays Park, Riverside Nature Center, Lowry Park, and the Dietert Center.
+The River Trail is a day use 10' wide walking and biking trail for public use, which is an integral part of the city's parks system.
+It is an approximate 5-mile long trail along the Guadalupe River, with trailheads located at Kerrville-Schreiner Park, G Street, Lehmann & Monroe Park, Louise Hays Park, Riverside Nature Center, Lowry Park, and the Dietert Center.